willbrasic/UCI_Adult_Prediction/README.md

 ![Picture 3](https://github.com/willbrasic/UCI_Adult_PyTorch_sklearn/blob/main/UCI_Adult_Pictures/UCI_Adult_Picture_3.png)

-The training and validation los and accuracy for the non-linear neural network over epochs looks as follows:
+The training and validation loss and accuracy for the non-linear neural network over epochs looks as follows:

 ![Picture 4](https://github.com/willbrasic/UCI_Adult_PyTorch_sklearn/blob/main/UCI_Adult_Pictures/UCI_Adult_Picture_4.png)

-As evidence by the accuracy over epochs for each model, they perform very similar.
+As evidenced by the accuracy over epochs for each model, they perform very similar.
 However, the linear neural network is less prone to overfitting as indicated by the smaller gap between training and validation loss curves relative to that of the non-linear model.
 Thus, the linear model is selected for testing.

-Given such a simple model seemingly works better, this indicates that more straightforward prediction algorithm outside of deep learning may be more appropriate for this task.
+Given such a simple model seemingly works better, this indicates that a more straightforward prediction algorithm outside of deep learning may be more appropriate for this task.
-This is explored in UCI_Adult_Scikit-Learn.py and README_2.md.
+This is explored in UCI_Adult_Scikit-Learn.py and with details at README_2.md.

 ## Results